Apply to a BMB Master’s Program

 Applicants interested in the in-person BMB Master’s programs may first apply to the MHS program.
 MHS students interested in transferring to the ScM program should take the appropriate courses and elective research options in the first year.
 MHS students may apply for transfer to the ScM at the end of the second term.
 Applicants who are certain they want to pursue a degree that includes conducting original research may apply directly to the ScM Program; certain requirements will still need to be met to qualify for the second year of the ScM.

 - Official transcripts from EVERY college-level institution you attended (academic records from institutions outside the U.S. must undergo a credentials evaluation).

-- MHS and ScM: a GRE or MCAT score is optional - the admission committees will make no assumptions if a GRE score is omitted from an application, but inclusion of a good score may improve the application package of a candidate with deficiencies in some areas.
+- Standardized test score: a GRE or MCAT score is optional - the admission committees will make no assumptions if a GRE score is omitted from an application, but inclusion of a good score may improve the application package of a candidate with deficiencies in some areas.

 - English proficiency test score (TOEFL or IELTS), if applicable

 International Applicants are welcome and should review additional instructions for applying from outside the U.S.